thaisperezz/plant-humanities-summerprogram/tea/README.md

 	   src="wc:Peninsular war collage.jpg"
 	   caption="This is a collage of various artworks depicting battle scenes from the Peninsular War.">

 The end of the Napoleonic wars almost collapsed the production of Portuguese tea in Brazil, with Dom John VI returning to Lisbon in 1821 to sooth political discord. [^2] Without a strong leader supporting the industry, efforts to maintain it failed, despite small successful pushes between 1820 and 1830.
 A destructive fungi, from the genus *Ceratobasidium* D.P.Rogers, which injures young plants, was the final nail in the coffin.
-Ultimately, it prevented the success of colonial tea plantations in Brazil for years to come.
+Tea sprouts and young leaves were killed before they had the chance to flourish, which made it impossible to maintain the plantations.
+Ultimately, this crisis prevented the success of colonial tea plantations in Brazil for years to come.

 <param ve-video
 	   src="fMNxJ55knA0"
 	   start=":30"